The Tale of Shim Chong (film): Production

 The Tale of Shim Chong was directed by Shin Sang-ok while he and his wife Choi Eun-hee were abducted to North Korea.
 It is in the genre of a musical film.
 The story is based on an ancient Korean folk tale The Tale of Sim Chong about a princess of a realm at the bottom of the sea.
 Shin had already made a film based in the story in 1972 in South Korea.

 The underwater world is populated by dancers in exotic outfits.
 Although they are masked, their way of dancing gives away the fact that they are Western actors.
 This otherworldly realm is contrasted with the kingdom on dry land, which is inhabited by people acted by Koreans.

-With the permission of Kim Jong-il, Shin and Choi traveled to the Bavaria Film Studios in Munich, West Germany, where they shot the underwater sequences of the film.
+With the permission of Kim Jong Il, Shin and Choi traveled to the Bavaria Film Studios in Munich, West Germany, where they shot the underwater sequences of the film.
 Shin was helped in special effects by the team that made the film The NeverEnding Story.
 Shin and Choi's every move in Munich was followed by seven North Korean bodyguards.
-Nevertheless, Johannes Schönherr, the author of North Korean Cinema: A History raises the question why they did not try to defect in a city that was in the West, where it would have been comparatively easy at any rate.
-Instead, Shin and Choi returned to North Korea after the filming was complete.
-The film was released in 1985, the same year that he directed Pulgasari and saw the release of his film Salt.
+According to Johannes Schönherr, the author of North Korean Cinema: A History, it would have been comparatively easier for the pair to escape in Munich, but Shin and Choi instead returned to North Korea after the filming was complete.
+The pair instead escaped from their abductors while in Vienna in 1985, the same year The Tale of Shim Chong and Shin's next film Salt were released.

 Shin sent the negatives of The Tale of Shim Chong to Kim Guh-wha, a Shin Film representative in Hong Kong to add Chinese subtitles.
 Kim was the man whom, as Shin later discovered, had handed him over to North Korean agents in Hong Kong in 1978.
 The negatives went missing at some point.
-Shin rediscovered the negatives when he visited Kim Jong-il's film archives in Pyongyang.
+Shin rediscovered the negatives when he visited Kim Jong Il's film archives in Pyongyang.

 Critical response

-Paul Fischer, the author of A Kim Jong-Il Production likens it with the work of Busby Berkeley, calling it "an extravagant musical ... with fantasy creatures, expensive costumes, and underwater scenes".
+Paul Fischer, the author of A Kim Jong Il Production likens it with the work of Busby Berkeley, calling it "an extravagant musical ... with fantasy creatures, expensive costumes, and underwater scenes".